Here are some ways you can avoid the pitfalls of market volatility.

 A knowledgeable investor won’t stick with the same asset mix throughout their lifetime.
 The mix will shift as time goes on.

 Rebalancing can help your portfolio stay in line with your goals.
-“Working with your financial advisor to rebalance your portfolio is part of sound portfolio monitoring,” comments Chhad Aul, Chief Investment Officer and Head of Multi-Asset Solutions, SLGI Asset Management Inc. “Adjusting your investments as your risk tolerance and/or market conditions change can help you ensure that you have the appropriate portfolio to meet your investment objectives.”
+“Working with your advisor to rebalance your portfolio is part of sound portfolio monitoring,” comments Chhad Aul, Chief Investment Officer and Head of Multi-Asset Solutions, SLGI Asset Management Inc. “Adjusting your investments as your risk tolerance and/or market conditions change can help you ensure that you have the appropriate portfolio to meet your investment objectives.”

 For example, people starting out in their career typically choose a more aggressive portfolio.
 But as they near retirement, they will need to adjust the mix so they are not exposed to risk if the stock market drops dramatically.
 A portfolio could lose more than its initial value if the value of its holdings takes a tumble.

-A financial advisor can review your investment portfolio at least annually.
+An advisor can review your investment portfolio at least annually.
 An advisor can help you make any adjustments that are needed.
 These adjustments are based on your needs as an investor and the state of the markets.

 In short, having a suitable asset mix and a prudent withdrawal rate can help you meet your retirement income goals.
 And it can keep your portfolio aligned with your level of comfort with risk.